 A tree pruner is a hand tool used for removing unwanted branches/twigs of the tree for giving proper framework and aeration to the tree.
 Tree pruner can be used to remove the unwanted branches/twigs more conveniently with less effort and saving time.
 Nowadays long reach tree pruner is used to cut branches which are beyond the reach of human hand and is thus a more powerful tool for the modern gardener.
 The long reach tree pruner is fixed on the top of a bracket which is fixed with lightweight aluminium or fibre glass pipe, and the blade is actuated by a nylon strip/rope which returns to the original position with the help of tension spring.
 Height can be extended through telescopic pipe (optional) which is used for cutting of green limbs from far away branches of tree without using ladder.
 It can cut the branches at different angles also.

 This standard was first published in 1983.
-The first revision of the standard incorporates the following changes:
+The revision of this standard incorporates the following changes:

-Types of tree pruner are briefly explained with the help of graphical representation and dimensional figures for guidance of users.
+Types of tree pruner are briefly explained with the help of graphical representation and dimensional figures for guidance of users;

-Details of long reach tree pruner has been added.
+Details of long reach tree pruner has been added;

-Hardness, size and dimensions of tree pruner has been modified as per current manufacturing practices.
+Hardness, size and dimensions of tree pruner has been modified as per current manufacturing practices; and